-The Human Rights Program offers an annual round of grants to support graduate student research in Human Rights.
-The HRP seeks to support projects which will make a significant contribution to the field of human rights studies.
-Grants may be used to support travel or for other research expenses, including expenses related to archival research and interviews, including recording devices.
-However, applications to cover the cost of transcription of interviews are not encouraged.
+The Human Rights Program announces the 2014 round of grants to support doctoral student research in Human Rights for the 2014-2015 academic year (Summer Quarter 2014 through Summer Quarter 2015).
+The Human Rights Program seeks to support projects which will make a significant contribution to the field of human rights studies.

-Statement no more than 1000 words setting forth the purpose of the research and its relevance to Human Rights studies
+Statement of not more than 1000 words outlining the purpose of the research and its relevance to Human Rights studies

-Tentative budget with a listing of support committed or requested from other sources
+Tentative budget, including listing of support committed and requested from other sources

 C.V. and a list of your dissertation committee members

 Letter of support from your major faculty advisor (submitted here)

 The Human Rights Program provides substantial intellectual and financial support to doctoral candidates at the University of Chicago engaged in the study of human rights through pre-dissertation and dissertation research grants, dissertation completion fellowship, teaching opportunities, internships, the Human Rights Workshop and a new Graduate Certificate in Human Rights Studies.
 This grant is supported by the generosity of our donors Richard & Ann Pozen.

 Questions may be directed to Susan Gzesh, Executive Director or Tara Peters, Manager of Operations and Events.

 Click here to download the 2014-2015 Research Grant Announcement.